-They Have the Best Looking Livestock
+The Faroe Islands Have the Best Looking Livestock

-The resident sheep population outnumbers people on the Faroe Islands, by about 30,000. yes, there are estimated to be more than 80,000 sheep in the Faroes!
+The resident sheep population outnumbers people on the Faroe Islands, by about 30,000.
+Yes, there are estimated to be more than 80,000 sheep in the Faroes!
 The Faroes sheep are a unique breed of sheep only native to the islands after centuries of breeding.
 You can also find the Faroese pony, duck, and goose here.

 There aren’t a plethora of restaurants on the Faroe Islands.
-However, there are a number of places that take dining very serious including one Michelin star restaurant that’s worth a trip to the Faroe Islands alone.
+However, there are a number of places that take dining very seriously including one Michelin star restaurant that’s worth a trip to the Faroe Islands alone.
 We were lucky enough to try out three of Tórshavn’s best restaurants, Barbara Fish House, etika, and Áarstova.

 She even claimed that etika had some of the best sushi she has ever tasted – and that is saying something for a sushi connoisseur like her.
-For a local fine dining experience, we made our way to Áarstova. Áarstova has a prime location in a historic building in Downtown Tórshavn and serve delicious and local cuisine in the form of three or five courses.
+For a local fine dining experience, we made our way to Áarstova. Áarstova has a prime location in a historic building in Downtown Tórshavn and serves delicious and local cuisine in the form of three or five courses.

-They Will Humble You
+The Faroe Islands Will Humble You

 Humans are minuscule in the grand scheme of things.
 With globalization and the impact we have on the world today it’s easy to forget that.
 The Faroe Islands will humble you, they will bring you back down to size.
 It’s tough to describe the feeling when you look out from 100-meter cliff to an ocean battering its walls, other than small.